-The Basin is not adjudicated and, in its recent evaluation of California groundwater basins, DWR determined that the basin was not in overdraft and was a low priority basin (DWR, 2019a).
+The Basin is not adjudicated and, in its recent evaluation of California groundwater basins, DWR determined that the Basin was not in a condition of critical overdraft and was a low priority basin (DWR, 2019).
 Recent evaluations by others have also found that current pumping is estimated to be within the Basin's safe yield (WRIME, 2012).